 The Origin Of ‘Stick a Fork In It’

 The origin of this phrase might come from the practice of sticking a fork in meat that is in the process of cooking.
 People do this in order to check whether the meat has finished cooking and is ready to eat.

-After someone says this expression, it is common for the words “(someone or something) is done!” to follow.
-So, for example, “stick a fork in (him), (he’s) done!”
-With this expression, the words in parenthesis are replaceable depending on who or what is being referred to.
+After this expression is said, it’s common for the words “(someone or something) is done” to follow.
+For example: “stick a fork in (him), (he’s) done!”
+The words in parenthesis are replaceable depending on who or what is being talked about.

 - I bought a new monitor last week and now it doesn’t power on anymore!
 Stick a fork in it, it’s done; I think it broke.

 - Mike’s pizza place downtown might be going out of business soon.
 Stick a fork in it, he might be done.